cloudcastaway/n8n-automation-practice/auralith-faq-chatbot/README.md

 1. Import both JSON workflows into your n8n instance.
 2. Set up authentication for all services.
-3. Connect the Auralith Chat Agent to your preferred messaging platform.
+3. Open the included HTML file (`index.html`) in a browser to interact with the Auralith Chat Agent or connect it to a frontend or interface of your choice via webhook integration.
 4. Activate the Auralith Uploader to monitor your Google Drive folder.

 ## Testing